6 lessons Kylie Jenner can teach recruiters about marketing

-Whether or not you agree with the “self -made” tag (I’m looking at you, Piers Morgan), recruiters can learn a great deal from the methods Jenner has used to market her brand and her products.
+Whether or not you agree with the “self -made” tag, recruiters can learn a great deal from the methods Jenner has used to market her brand and her products.
 So let’s dive into what those are!

 1. Nurture your tribe

 While you may struggle to amass the sort of following Jenner has on social (128 million Instagram followers and counting), you can focus on the tribe you have and make them feel special and engaged.
 Give them a journey worth travelling with you on by providing valuable content and experiences and sharing insights that will help them reach their goals faster.
 For example, if you recruit for a specialised industry, focus on providing on-the-ground insights that can help your followers keep up to date with industry happenings.
 Originality counts and taking the time to provide advice and guidance they won’t get elsewhere will increase your value.

 2. Have goals for each stage of the journey